PredictiveEcology/SpaDES/index.md

 ![](ageFourMaps.png)

-Easily implement a variety of simulation models, with a focus on spatially explicit agent based models.
+Easily implement a variety of simulation models, with a focus on spatially explicit models.
+These include raster-based, event-based, and agent-based models.
 The core simulation components are built upon a discrete event simulation framework that facilitates modularity, and easily enables the user to include additional functionality by running user-built simulation modules.
-Included are numerous tools to visualize raster and other maps.
+Included are numerous tools to rapidly visualize raster and other maps.

 **Website:** [http://SpaDES.PredictiveEcology.org](http://SpaDES.PredictiveEcology.org)